 In the Berkeley Executive MBA program, classes meet for three days (Thursdays–Saturdays) about every three weeks, minimizing how often you’ll travel to campus and giving you enough time when you’re here to shift your focus to school and build deep connections with classmates.

 Oakland International Airport (OAK) is minutes away, with San Francisco (SFO) and San Jose (SJC) International Airports within one hour’s drive as well.
 BART trains connect both OAK and SFO to Berkeley.
+You can often find classmates on your flight or at the airport.
+Connect on social media to see who’s where and to make study and ride-share plans.

 We arrange for students to stay in the same hotel during course blocks.
 Check in Wednesday evening, attend classes Thursday-Saturday, and drive or fly home Saturday afternoon or evening.
 Need to extend your stay by a night to catch a flight or safely make a long drive home?
 We’ll cover half of your additional Saturday night stay.